lokka30/Guilded/README.md

 - Amazing degree of configurability
  - Lots of options, so users who like to tinker can make the plugin fit their server
  - Lots of documentation on the wiki, so confused users can know how things work
+- Well-built plugin
-- Well-built plugin, unlikely to fail
+ - Unlikely to fail
+ - Has a lightweight profile
 - Multiversion support, from 1.7.10 to 1.15.2
   - It probably works on older versions too!
 - Familiar commands so your users can jump on board without much hassle